-BCA 41BR-Windows XP (1 unit) CSU
+BCA 41BR-Windows XP (1 unit)

-Introduction to Windows XP environment and its capabilities; use of Windows and its graphical user interface to communicate with personal computers; apply Windows features, concepts, applications, and procedures.
+Introduction to Windows XP environment and its capabilities.
+Use of Windows XP and its graphical user interface to communicate with personal computers.
+Apply Windows XP features, concepts, applications, and procedures.
+(Repeatable: May be taken four times only.)
 Grades are P/NP.
-(LM) (Repeatable: May be taken four times only.)
+(L,M)